alperrkilic/DHCP-FTP-Server-with-PFSense/README.md

 Hypertext Transfer Protocol (HTTP) is the foundation of the World Wide Web and is used to load web pages using hypertext links.
 HTTP is an application layer protocol designed to transfer information between networked devices and runs on top of other layers of the network protocol stack.
 A typical flow over HTTP involves a client machine making a request to a server and the server then sending a response message.
 ### Static IP

 IP address means internet protocol address; An identifying number associated with a particular computer or computer network.
 When connected to the Internet, the IP address allows computers to send and receive information.
 Every device has its own unique IP address.
+In this project we will use IPv4 which is the 32 bit IP address.

 There are four different types of IP addresses: public, private, static, and dynamic.
 Public and private indicates the location of the network while static and dynamic indicates the permanency of the IP Address.